 - Being aware that no matter how well exposed to sunlight they are, if they’re exposed to strong prevailing winds, the leaves may all be blown off before they’ve had a chance to colour up.

-….
 We planted several home grown Amalanchier canadensis in a block.
-They look fabulous in spring, but they catch the prevailing winds in an exposed position in the autumn, so this is all we ever see of their potential autumnal display….
+They look fabulous in spring, but they catch the prevailing winds in an exposed position in the autumn, so this is all we ever see of their potential autumnal display.

 - Consider the value of heightening the pattern of autumn leaf colour change by using evergreens or simple green leaves which don’t exhibit any leaf colour changes, as foils to all these autumnal foliage fireworks.

-….. the pale green leaves of a cutting of Hydrangea arborescens ‘Annabelle’ centre stage, amongst more autumnal tints… …. the dark green of a clipped yew to the left of some Cornus ‘Sibirica’ leaves, and behind, some blue sky.
+The pale green leaves of a cutting of Hydrangea arborescens ‘Annabelle’ centre stage, amongst more autumnal tints.
+The dark green of a clipped yew to the left of some Cornus ‘Sibirica’ leaves, and behind, some blue sky.

 - Finally on top of all the above, the actual or even relative timings of autumn leaf colour are hugely variable.
 It’s generally thought that clear sunny days followed by cool frost free nights will give the best displays.
-This seems a logical corollary from all the above about sunscreens and anthocyanin production(and why ‘fall’ in the Eastern states of the U.S.A. is so consistently spectacular).
+This seems a logical corollary from all the above about sunscreens and anthocyanin production – and why ‘fall’ in the Eastern states of the U.S.A. is so consistently spectacular.
 This year in our garden, after another pretty grey though mild month, we’ve had one of the best displays ever, albeit much earlier than in recent years and fleeting, as strong Easterly winds are now bringing lots of leaves down.
 Maybe the slightly sunnier than usual September was the key factor in setting this display off?
-Certainly for the first time in years, most leaves will be off the deciduous trees well before Bonfire Night on November 5th.
+Certainly for the first time in years, most leaves will be off the deciduous trees well before bonfire night on November 5th.
 Below is another later, but reliable red leaved display from Acer griseum, with again the uppermost and most sun exposed leaves showing the greatest reddening.

-It was definitely worthwhile making a note in the spring, of areas needing bulbs to add to the scene and although I guess we’ll still need a bit of a top up, by choosing cultivars which we now know from observation set seed well, in future years it will be benign seed scattering or sowing rather than the use of a digging bar and mulch that adds to their numbers! … one of the many areas tackled.
-Digging bar to create the hole, bulb in, back fill with leaf mould, and then cover the lot with cardboard sheet, topped off with more leaf mould/wood waste.
-The picture below is a few weeks after the above, and shows early yellowing of the underlying grass…. …. by spring, given our wet climate, the cardboard should have rotted down and so the bulbs can push through without issue.
+It was definitely worthwhile making a note in the spring of areas needing more bulbs to improve the scene, and although I guess we’ll still need a bit of a top up, by choosing cultivars which we now know from observation set seed well, in future years we hope it’ll be more benign seed scattering or sowing rather than the use of a digging bar and mulch that adds to their numbers!
+One of the many areas tackled.
+Digging bar to create the hole, bulb in, back fill with leaf mould, and then cover the lot with cardboard sheet, topped off with more leaf mould or wood waste.
+The picture below is a few weeks after the above, and shows early yellowing of the underlying grass….
+By spring, given our wet climate, the cardboard should have rotted down and so the bulbs can push through without issue.
 Next autumn, we’ll plant up with ground cover perennials.
 Our ‘No Glyphosate’ approach to managing a new area for cultivation.